Prohibition against possession of same genus or domestic animal

 (c) when deciding a motion filed under this subsection, the sentencing court may consider the person's financial circumstances and mental health in determining whether the person is capable of adequately caring for livestock

-(d) if the sentencing court grants the motion described in this subsection, the waiver of the prohibition against possessing animals will apply only to livestock.
+(d) if the sentencing court grants the motion described in this subsection, the waiver of the prohibition against possessing or residing animals will apply only to livestock.
 The sentencing court will further order that for five (5) years the person must consent to reasonable inspections by law enforcement and the United States Department of Agriculture to ensure the welfare of the livestock under the person's custody or control.
 A refusal to consent to a reasonable inspection described in this paragraph is contempt of court and, if the person is found in contempt, shall result in the sentencing court revoking the waiver of the possession prohibition

 © 2020 - 2021 Ross Dargahi - Disclaimer - About